-- (1) See "DIRECTORS' FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date fair value of non-qualified equity awards made to each non-management Director on May 14, 2020 under the 2017 Stock Incentive Plan in accordance with the Director annual fee schedule approved in July 2020.
-The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum unit value expected upon the attainment of the timebased vesting of the awards. - (3) Consists of accrued dividends paid upon the May 12, 2020 and May 13, 2020 vesting and conversion of restricted stock units awarded to each Director as described above. - (4) The Company's non-management Directors do not receive non-equity incentive plan compensation, stock options, pension benefits or non-qualified deferred compensation.
+- (1) See "DIRECTORS' FEES AND OTHER COMPENSATION" above. - (2) Represents aggregate grant date fair value of non-qualified equity awards made to each non-management Director on May 13, 2021 under the 2017 Stock Incentive Plan in accordance with the Director annual fee schedule approved in July 2020.
+The amounts shown represent the full grant date fair value of the awards calculated in accordance with the provisions of FASB ASC 718, and are shown at the maximum unit value expected upon the attainment of the time-based vesting of the awards. - (3) Consists of accrued dividends paid upon the May 12, 2021 and May 15, 2021 vesting and conversion of restricted stock units awarded to each Director as described above.
+In addition, Ms. Froman received accrued dividends upon the vesting of long-term restricted stock units, which she received upon joining the Board of Directors on March 1, 2016. - (4) The Company's non-management Directors do not receive non-equity incentive plan compensation, stock options, pension benefits or non-qualified deferred compensation.